 - Review Again after Major Changes

-If the Guest Editor chooses “Review Again after Minor Changes,” the authors are asked to prepare and submit a final copy of their manuscript with the required minor changes suggested by the reviewers.
+If the Guest Editor recommends “Review Again after Minor Changes,” the Editor-in-Chief is notified of the recommendation so he/she can inspect the manuscript and the review reports.
+If the Editor-in-Chief overrides the Guest Editor's recommendation, the manuscript is rejected.
+If the Editor-in-Chief approves the Guest Editor's recommendation, the authors are notified to prepare and submit a final copy of their manuscript with the required minor changes suggested by the reviewers.
 Only the Guest Editor, and not the external reviewers, reviews the revised manuscript after the minor changes have been made by the authors.
 Once the Guest Editor is satisfied with the final manuscript, the manuscript can be accepted.

-If the Guest Editor chooses “Review Again after Major Changes,” the authors are expected to revise their manuscript in accordance with the changes recommended by the reviewers and to submit their revised manuscript in a timely manner.
+If the Guest Editor recommends “Review Again after Major Changes,” the recommendation is communicated to the authors.
+The authors are expected to revise their manuscripts in accordance with the changes recommended by the reviewers and to submit their revised manuscript in a timely manner.
 Once the revised manuscript is submitted, the original reviewers are contacted with a request to review the revised version of the manuscript.
 Along with their review reports on the revised manuscript, the reviewers make a recommendation which can be “Publish Unaltered” or “Publish after Minor Changes” or “Reject.”
-The Guest Editor can then make an editorial decision of “Publish Unaltered,” “Review Again after Minor Changes,” or “Reject.”
+The Guest Editor can then make an editorial recommendation which can be “Publish Unaltered” or “Review Again after Minor Changes” or “Reject.”

 The Guest Editor handling a manuscript cannot assign himself/herself as a reviewer of the manuscript.
-This is to ensure a high-quality, fair, and unbiased peer-review process of every manuscript submitted to the journal, since any manuscript must be recommended by one or more (usually two or more) external reviewers and the Guest Editor before acceptance for publication.
-The name of the Guest Editor who accepts a manuscript for publication is published with the manuscript, in order to acknowledge their invaluable contribution to the peer-review process and the indispensability of their contributions to the running of the journals.
+This is to ensure a high-quality, fair, and unbiased peer-review process of every manuscript submitted to the journal, since any manuscript must be recommended by one or more (usually two or more) external reviewers, the Guest Editor, and the Editor-in-Chief before acceptance for publication.
+The name of the Guest Editor recommending the manuscript for publication is published with the manuscript to indicate and acknowledge their invaluable contribution to the peer-review process and the indispensability of their contributions to the running of the journals.

 The peer-review process is single blinded, i.e., the reviewers know who the authors of the manuscript are, but the authors do not have access to the information of who the peer-reviewers are.
 Every journal published by Hindawi has an acknowledgement page for the researchers who have performed the peer-review process for at least one manuscript in the past year.
 Without the significant contributions made by these researchers, the publication of the journal would not be possible.